-This course is designed to prepare elementary and secondary teacher candidates with a strong knowledge base about assessments and their use in the classroom today.
+This course is designed to prepare elementary and secondary teacher candidates with a strong knowledge base about assessments and their use in the classroom.
 Candidates will learn what assessment is, when and how to use a variety of assessment strategies, understand how to create them, ways to interpret and analyze the data and results, and know how to use these interpretations to inform their teaching practice.
 Students will design a comprehensive work unit based upon researched assessment practices, including gathering data, analyzing and interpreting their results.
+The CWU will be electronically submitted to Tk20 data system.